 How does corneal collagen cross-linking work?

 Our corneas naturally contain cross-links between collagen fibers in order to maintain shape and strength.
 Ectasia is a result of not enough of these cross-links to support the cornea, leading to bulging and protrusion.
 This innovative procedure utilizes a combination of riboflavin and UV light to create additional cross-links to promote cornea stability and strength.
 The corneal collagen fibrils are chemically bonded together to halt the thinning process and restore vision acuity.
 This procedure does not involve surgical incision into the eye or ablation, as it is only minimally invasive.
 Clinical trials have demonstrated that the strengthening effect may be permanent.

 Is corneal collagen cross-linking FDA approved?

 The FDA approved corneal cross-linking for the treatment of keratoconus and ectasia.
-At the Maloney Vision Institute we have a world renowned corneal expert in Dr. Shamie who specializes in management of Keratoconus and corneal ectasia at every level of severity.
+At the Maloney-Shamie Vision Institute we have a world renowned corneal expert in Dr. Shamie who specializes in management of Keratoconus and corneal ectasia at every level of severity.
 She treats patients using the FDA approved protocol, which is the only approach proven through multi centered and long-standing studies, to be effective in halting the disease and potentially reverse the impact on the vision.
 Any patient diagnosed with keratoconus, especially if younger than 40 years old or with worsening disease, should be seen quickly and considered for collagen cross linking before the cornea thins to a degree which would make CXL not possible.